Back’s Against the Wall

 More about “Back’s Against the Wall”

-While it is unclear exactly what Akers was writing about with “Backs Against the Wall,” the call to hold on to hope is undeniable (some have guessed it was related to his mom’s alcoholism, which is more overtly written about in “Starting Over” and “Queen’s Song”).
+While it is unclear exactly what Akers was writing about with “Backs Against the Wall,” the call to hold on to hope is undeniable (some have guessed it was related to his mom’s alcoholism, which he writes about overtly in “Starting Over” and “Queen’s Song”).

-The song’s lyrics are not complicated, but help lift people out of their emotional funk, encouraging them to dig deep into the hope they have found.
+The song’s lyrics are not complicated, but a help lift people out of an emotional funk, encouraging them to dig deep into the hope they have found.

 Let’s take a closer look at the lyrics.